OCFL/extensions/README.md

 # OCFL Community Extensions

 This repository is intended as a place for community extensions to the [OCFL Specification and Implementation Notes](https://ocfl.io/).
 Community extensions are intended as a way to share and collaborate outside of the specification process.
 They are intended to be citable and mostly static once published.
 Substantial revisions of content beyond simple fixes warrants publishing a new extension, marking the old one obsoleted by updating the *Obsoletes/Obsoleted by* sections in the new and old extension documents respectively.
 Anybody may propose a community extension via a pull-request (PR) against this repository.
-The community will review and discuss it before it is merged in.
+The community will review and discuss it before it is merged in (see [review/merge policy](#review--merge-policy) below).

 The current set of extensions can be read on [GitHub Pages](https://ocfl.github.io/extensions/).